Pulse-Code Modulation (PCM) and Bitstream are the two primary methods of sending audio from an input to a television or compatible computer.

 PCM vs. Bitstream: Which Is Better?

-PCM is an algorithm that detects the compression coding to “unscramble” it for your audio equipment.
-Bitstream is a binary sequence that converts the audio input into digital information.
+The main difference between PCM and Bitstreem is that PCM is an algorithm that detects the compression coding to “unscramble” it for your audio equipment, whereas Bitstream is a binary sequence that converts the audio input into digital information.
 Both options provide a similar outcome, so your equipment dictates what to use.

 If you set your television to the Bitstream option for audio input, you’ll receive compressed audio files to interpret.
 The receiver decodes this information to generate uncompressed output that you hear through your soundbar, TV speakers, or other equipment.